-- The Hnatyshyn lecturer is awarded an opportunity to present an oral talk at a feature plenary session at a provincial, regional or national stroke meeting or conference or as a stand-alone event in the year of the award. - The Hnatyshyn lecturer receives a letter of acknowledgement and congratulations signed by the CEO of Heart & Stroke, the Executive Director (or Scientific Directors) of the Canadian Partnership for Recovery and the Chair of the Canadian Stroke Consortium. - There is no monetary award for this lectureship.
+- The Hnatyshyn lecturer is awarded an opportunity to present an oral talk at a feature plenary session at a provincial, regional or national stroke meeting or conference or as a stand-alone event in the year of the award. - The Hnatyshyn lecturer receives a letter of acknowledgement and congratulations signed by the CEO of Heart & Stroke, the Executive Director (or Scientific Directors) of CanStroke and the Chair of the Canadian Stroke Consortium. - There is no monetary award for this lectureship.
 All travel and accommodation expenses for the selected lecturers will be provided by the Heart and Stroke Foundation of Canada.
-The option to present the lecture virtually would be considered if appropriate.